abdullahalshawafi/URL-Monitor/README.md

   - `uptime`: The total time, in seconds, of the URL uptime.
   - `responseTime`: The average response time for the URL.
   - `history`: Timestamped logs of the polling requests.

-## Evaluation Criteria

-- Code quality.
-- Code scalability as we should be able to add a new alerting notification channel like Slack, Firebase, SMS, etc.. with the minimum possible changes.
-- Unit tests.

-## Bonus

-- API documentation.
-- Docker and Docker Compose.
-- [Pushover](https://pushover.net/) integration to receive alerts on mobile devices.

-Try your best to implement as much as you can from the given requirements and feel free to add more if you want to.